 But why would you punish yourself or another person for making silly mistakes?
 Most things in life are reversible and small (I’m not talking about committing crimes or adultery here).
 What matters is that we learn from our mistakes.

 One of the best traits one can have in life is to be forgiving.
 You must go easy on yourself when you screw up.
-Same is true for the people in our lives.
+The same is true for the people in our lives.
 Alexander Pope put it best:

 “To err is human, to forgive, divine.”